project-zot/project-zot.github.io/docs/admin-guide/admin-configuration.md

 -   [Search](#search_config)
 -   [Scrub](#scrub_config)
 -   [Lint](#lint_config)

-An extension feature is enabled by the presence of the feature’s attribute under `extensions`.
-An extension feature can be disabled by omitting the feature attribute or by including an `enable` attribute with a value of `false`.
+An extension feature is usually enabled by the presence of the feature’s attribute under `extensions`.
+An extension feature can then be disabled by either omitting the feature attribute or by including an `enable` attribute with a value of `false`.

+> :pencil2: An additional extension feature, [User Preferences](#userprefs_config), is enabled when the Search feature is enabled, and is not configured under the `extensions` section.

-For example, the scrub feature is enabled in the following cases.
+Following is an example of enabling or disabling a feature in the `extensions` section.
+The scrub feature is enabled in these two configurations:

 ``` json
 "extensions": {